62 Awesome and Interesting Facts & Trivia About Arkansas

 15. Arkansas named the dutch oven as the official state cooking vessel in 2001, that cast iron kitchen instrument that was a staple in most Arkansas homes by the time it became a state in 1836.
 Do you have a cast iron dutch oven in your kitchen?
 If not, you should buy one right now!
 We will provide a link to a high-quality one to make it easier for you.

 16. Did you know that Arkansas has an official dance?
 It’s the square dance.
 Did you also know that square dancing also happens to be the official dance of Alabama, Colorado, Connecticut, and Georgia, as well as Idaho, Illinois, Louisiana, Maryland, Massachusetts, Mississippi, and Missouri?
 And Nebraska, North Dakota, Oklahoma, and Oregon, too, as well as Tennessee and Texas?
 And Utah?
 And Virginia as well?
 And also Washington state, too!
+What’s more, it’s also the official folk dance of California, New Jersey, and South Carolina.
 That’s more than 40% of all of the states!

 17. Arkansas is the only state in the country where you can find actual real live diamonds so it makes sense that they were made the official gem in 1967.